Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-clean-replication-ddl-queue.md

 SELECT concat('deleteall /clickhouse/task_queue/ddl/', entry) FROM system.distributed_ddl_queue FORMAT TSVRaw;
 ```

 After this we need to check from the backup table which tasks are not finished and execute them manually in the missed replicas, and review the pipeline which do `ON CLUSTER` command and not abuse of them.
-There is a new `CREATE TEMPORARY TABLE` command that can be used to avoid the `ON CLUSTER` command in some cases, where you need an intermediate table to do some operations and after that you can `INSERT INTO` the final table and this temp table will be dropped automatically after the session is closed.
+There is a new `CREATE TEMPORARY TABLE` command that can be used to avoid the `ON CLUSTER` command in some cases, where you need an intermediate table to do some operations and after that you can `INSERT INTO` the final table or do `ALTER TABLE final ATTACH PARTITION FROM TABLE temp` and this temp table will be dropped automatically after the session is closed.